 Below are some of the old photos (courtesy of Limketkai Center).

-This is one of two main buildings housing the mall’s cinemas.
+These are the two main buildings housing the mall’s cinemas.

-This was the mall’s open air hallway.
+This was the mall’s open air hallway under construction.

 History in the making – the first McDonald’s outside Luzon was in Cagayan de Oro.